ventus-ag/docs/_docs/quickstarts/create-linux-vm-using-Ventus.md

 ---
-title: Creating a new Linux VM using Ventus
+title: Creating a new Linux VM
-description: How to run Linux VM in Ventus Cloud using intarface of Ventus
+description: How to create Linux VM in Ventus Cloud
 tags: [ featured, quickstart ]
 # permalink: /new-Linux-VM-using-Ventus/
 ---
-# Create a Linux virtual machine
+# How to create Linux VM in Ventus Cloud
 {: .no_toc }
 ---

 {% include alert.html type="info" title="Ventus virtual machines (VMs) can be created through the Ventus portal" content="The Ventus portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Ventus portal to deploy a Linux virtual machine (VM) running ubuntu-1604-xenial." %}
+This quickstart shows you how to use the Ventus portal to deploy a Linux virtual machine (VM) running ubuntu-server-18.04." %}

 ## Table of contents
 {: .no_toc .text-delta }